BMX bike racers rise through the ranks

 Riders make a point of entering BMX races

 Competition riders can notch up points by taking part in organised BMX races and eventually achieve a ranking based on placement at the end of a race event.

-Competitors in Olympic and World Championship events can earn the highest ranking points while other events such as international, national and regional races have their own point scales.
+Competitors in Olympic and World Championship meetings can earn the highest ranking points while other events, such as international, national and regional races, have their own point scales.

-Up-to-date ranking for BMX riders are maintained in a database run by British Cycling and points are updated daily.
+Up-to-date ranking for BMX riders is maintained in a database run by British Cycling and points are updated daily.

 A BMX bike racer's ranking is calculated from the 12 best results in any one year, where the racing year runs from December 1 to November 30.

 Racing points earned in Olympic, World and European championship events are automatically added to a rider's rankings, but British Cycling has to be informed of any points scored at other international events.

 Only BMX riders with a full racing licence can be awarded ranking points so anyone planning to take part in competitive BMX bike racing should consider being a fully authorised member of British Cycling.

 Membership usually includes a provisional racing licence which will get riders into most BMX races, but any race wins will not count towards ranking.